 Beaconhills College recognises that there will be occasions where individuals or organisations may disagree with the way the College has handled matters and may wish to lodge a complaint.
 These individuals and organisations may include parents, students, suppliers, local residents, and other external bodies.

-The College acknowledges that complaints present an opportunity to improve and is fully committed to resolving complaints in an efficient, fair and timely manner.
-The College recognises that its complaints handling procedures must be fair to the complainant as well as the person about whom the complaint is made.
+The College acknowledges that complaints are an opportunity to improve and is fully committed to resolving complaints in an efficient, fair and timely manner.
+The College recognises that its complaints handling procedures must be fair to the complainant as well as the person who is subject of the complaint.
 Accordingly, the College will:

-- Acknowledge receipt of the complaint within 1 working day;
+- Acknowledge receipt of the complaint within one (1) working day

 - Provide clear reasons as to why any actions have been taken or are proposed to be taken

 - Provide a right of appeal to the Headmaster and Chair of the Board of Directors if the College’s response to the complaint is not satisfactory.

 Making a complaint